telwell/image_processing/README.md

 2. Ensure you have the (Imagine)[https://imagine.readthedocs.org/en/latest/] library installed on your system along with the GD library.
 Heroku makes it really easy by allowing you to add 'ext-gd' to your composer.json file.
 Learn more about (PHP on Heroku)[https://devcenter.heroku.com/articles/php-support].
 3. Within functions.php you'll need to set the ROOT_URL global variables to be compatible with your local and/or production environments.

-Once you follow those steps you should be good to go!
+Once you follow these steps you should be good to go!
 Please email me at [me@trevorelwell.com](mailto:me@trevorelwell.com) with any questions.
 Good luck!